DevMateusz/PostIt-App/README.md

 ## Demo
-due to the fact that the demo runs on free hosting pryz first time you have to wait a while for the server to turn on.
+due to the fact that the demo runs on free hosting at the first time you have to wait a while for the server to turn on.

 https://postit-app.onrender.com